-VVO TK ACTIVITIES 1.
+110 TR Activities 1.
 Provide for the management of the Local Transportation Fund (LTF), the State Transit Assistance (STA) Fund, and the State of Good Repair (SGR) Fundongoing 2.
-Ensure that fiscal and compliance audits are performed in accordance with law and assist in the resolution of audit findings 3.
-Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing 4.
-Prepare the Unmet Transit Needs Analysis and Findings, if warranted Prepare draft and final apportionments for FY 2021/2022 Transportation Development Act Funds 6.
-Provide instructions to the El Dorado County Auditor for 2020/2021 revised allocations and revised claimsas needed 7.
-Assist claimants with preparation of claims and local program administration, including Senate Bill 1 State of Good Repair programongoing 8.
-Provide instructions to the El Dorado County Auditor for 2021/2022 allocations to the jurisdictions June 2021 9.
-Provide instructions for revised allocations and revised claims .
-Provide staff support to the EDCTC SSTACongoing Enc d Products 1.
-Independent audits of FY 2019/2020 TDA claimantsSeptember-November 2020 2. and June 2020 3.
-Claim notifications to jurisdictions 4.
-Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing 5.
-Allocation instructions to the County Auditor for LTF, STA, and SGR fundsJune 2021 6.
-Revised allocation instructions 7.
-Press releases, public service announcements, public notices, and public meeting/hearing flyersas needed 8.
+Ensure that fiscal and compliance audits are performed in accordance with law and assist • in the resolution of audit findings 3.
+Conduct the Unmet Transit Needs process, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing Prepare the Unmet Transit Needs Analysis and Findings, if warranted 5.
+Prepare draft and final apportionments for FY 2022/2023 Transportation Development Act Funds 6.
+Provide instructions to the El Dorado County Auditor for 2021/2022 revised allocations and 0. revised claimsas needed 7 Assist claimants with preparation of claims and local program administration, including ,.
+Senate Bill 1 State of Good Repair programongoing 8.
+Provide instructions to the El Dorado County Auditor for 2022/2023 allocations to the jurisdictions 0.
+June 2022 9.
+Provide instructions for revised allocations and revised claims 10. .
+Provide staff support to the EDCTC SSTACongoing Enc l Products 1.
+Independent audits of FY 2020/2021 TDA claimantsSeptember-November 2021 2. and June 2022 Claim notifications to jurisdictions 4.
+Unmet Transit Needs Analysis and Findings, if warranted, or conduct in-lieu Citizen Participation Process Public Hearing Allocation instructions to the County Auditor for LTF, STA, and SGR funds Revised allocation instructions 7.
+Press releases, public service announcements, public notices, and public meeting/hearing flyers 8.
 SSTAC agendas and minutesas needed